101-Ways/serverless-workshop/1_Deploy/README.md

               method: get
               cors: true
     ```
-</p></details>

-2. Finally add CORS headers to the handler function so it looks like thids.
+1. Finally add CORS headers to the handler response function as described below.
+The reason for this is to allow any origin (including your localhost) to access the service.

-    ```
+    ```javascript
+    statusCode: 200,
     headers: {
        'Access-Control-Allow-Origin' : '*',
        'Access-Control-Allow-Credentials' : true
-        }
+    },
     ```
+</p></details>

 <details>
 <summary><b>HOW TO deploy Serverless project</b></summary><p>